Unike267/Practices/vivado/cfu/README.md

 - Custom Function Unit.
 - Stream Link Interface.

-In this case the connection via CFU is chosen.
+In this case the connection via CFU (Custom Function Unit) is chosen.

 Note: It isn't added the *acceler* component complete.
 Only multiplier (without fifos).